 - sexual activity with partners you know have HCV

-The CDC recommends testing for adults born between 1945 to 1965.
+The recommends testing for adults born between 1945 to 1965.
 People who had blood transfusions before July 1992 might also consider testing.
 The reason for this is that HCV transmission was highest in the 1960s to 1980s, and universal safety measures weren’t established yet.

 To diagnose HCV infection, your doctor will measure HCV antibodies and HCV genetic material in your blood.
 They may also order blood and imaging tests to determine the overall health of your liver.